The Paradox of Necessary Grief

 To walk beside it.

-We don’t get to rewrite the past.
+We don't get to rewrite the past,

-But we get to choose the next step.
+but we get to choose the next step.

-Healing doesn’t mean eliminating grief.
+I'm learning, healing doesn't mean eliminating grief.

 It means letting it live alongside joy.